Reviewable/Reviewable/docs/reviews.md

 There are a number of keyboard shortcuts available to power your way through a review.
 Type `?` to display a popup that lists the current bindings.
 Learn how to modify the available commands and the corresponding keyboard shortcuts in the [Custom key bindings](accountsettings.md#custom-key-bindings) section.

 ![reviewable keyboard shortcuts](images/toptoolbar_7.png)

+## Review summary

+When reviewing multiple files simulataneously, Reviewable will provide a **review summary** at the end of the review.
+The review summary allows you the option to mark all files you're personally responsible for as reviewed and/or mark any discussions left **unread** as **read**.
+In addition, you can also leave a summary of the review or simply **approve** the review (if allowed), by clicking the `:lgtm:` button on the draft.
+For more information on using the `:lgtm/approve` functionality, see [the docs](repositories.md#approve-button-output) here.
+Note any discussions started in the **review summary** will be added to the **top level review discussion**, which is always considered resolved.